scala/scala-lang/blog/_posts/2018-04-12-in-a-nutshell.md

  - `(')` turns code into syntax trees
  - `(~)` embeds syntax trees in other code.

 This approach to macros is very elegant, and has surprising expressive power.
-But it might a little bit too principled.
+But it might be a little bit too principled.
 There are still many bread and butter tasks one cannot do with it.
 In particular:

  - Syntax trees are "black boxes", we are missing a way to decompose them and analyze their structure and contents.
  - We can only quote and splice expressions, but not other program structures such as definitions or parameters.